gl-inet/docs-iot/docs/ble_proxy/gl-s10/user_manual.md

   </tr>
   <tr>
     <td rowspan="3">0x14</td>
-    <td> MODE\nAddMAC\n </td>
+    <td> MODE\nMAC\n </td>
   </tr>
 </table>

-- MODE : 0x00 is Add mode, which adds the AddMAC field to the MAC table of the device; 0x01 is Delete mode, which removes the AddMAC field from the MAC table.
+- MODE : 0x00 is Add mode, which adds the MAC field to the MAC table of the device; 0x01 is Delete mode, which removes the MAC field from the MAC table.

-- AddMAC: Format XX:XX:XX:XX:XX:XX, XX range [0-9a-fA-F].
+- MAC: Format XX:XX:XX:XX:XX:XX, XX range [0-9a-fA-F].

 Data segment at response:
 <table style="width:100%">